chunswu/Oil-Production-of-Fluid-Systems/README.md

 ## Conclusion

-Overall the Gel fluid system performs the weakest compared to Slickwater and Hybrid fluid system.
+Overall the Gel fluid system has the worst production compared to Slickwater and Hybrid fluid system.
 On the other hand, Hybrid outperforms Slickwater in some cases but due to the higher cost of utilizing a Hybrid fluid system it may not be a cost an operator would endeavor.
+Moreover, a Hybrid system may be using more proppant than a Slickwater because a Hybrid system can carry a high concentration of proppant.